OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 ```

 As can be seen above, the second subnet is now known by the Quagga router, and has a next hop of the external interface of `router1`.

+## Related Work

+### Using Juniper vSRX Instead of Quagga

+There is also a workshop available on using a [Juniper vSRX](https://github.com/idx-labs/openstack-network-slicing/blob/master/lab0/README.md) instead of Quagga.

 ## TODO